-Property investment is a way of investing in property which is purchased in order to generate a return on investment.
-Two ways people can benefit from making an investment in property are with regular rental returns, returns from the future resale of a property that’s grown in value, or both.
+Property Investment involves the purchase of a property in order to generate a return on investment.
+You can benefit from making an investment in property by way of regular rental returns, returns from the future resale of a property that’s grown in value, or both of the above.

 A property investor is someone who purchases one or several properties for the purpose of renting them out or selling them for a higher cost.
 The role of a property investor is normally carried out alongside an additional career, but making an investment in property can sometimes become a full-time career in itself.